istio/istio.io/content/en/docs/ops/configuration/traffic-management/protocol-selection/index.md

 Some protocols are "Server First" protocols, which means the server will send the first bytes.
 In these cases, automatic protocol detection will not function correctly, as Istio will determine the protocol based on the initial bytes.
-If you are using a server first protocol, you should explicitly declare the protocol following the instructions below.
+If you are using a server first protocol, you should follow the [explicit protocol selection instructions](#explicit-protocol-selection) to declare the protocol.

-The following protocols are known to be incompatible with automatic protocol selection, and will be treated as TCP if not explicitly declared:
+The following protocols are known to be incompatible with automatic protocol selection, and must also be explicitly declared or they will be treated as TCP:

 |Protocol|Port|
 |--------|----|